laurentiu-racovcen/bittorrent-protocol-simulation/README.md

 # **Homework 2: BitTorrent Protocol**

 >The goal of this project is to simulate the BitTorrent peer-to-peer file sharing protocol using MPI.
 This protocol allows users to share files on the Internet in a decentralized manner.
-Downloading files using BitTorrent is considered to be fast due to the lack of a central server, which could limit the bandwidth.
+Downloading files using BitTorrent is considered to be faster than HTTP or FTP due to the lack of a central server, which could limit the bandwidth.

 ## **Table of contents**